Stop Copying Templates: How to Write a Cover Letter That Gets Interviews in Singapore

 - "I thrive in collaborative environments where I can take ownership of projects."

-Why it works: Shows confidence and value—not desperation.
+Why it works: It shows confidence and value, not desperation.

 The 3-Part Structure That Works